Sometimes democracy fails us. Sometimes you pick a good leader, and they have a strong start. Then, slowly, their own nature gets the better of them.

-If she isn’t marked though, then you need to take out each frame, one by one and have a thorough look.
-She loves to stay in the shadows, like a Batman villain so she won’t make it easy for you to spot her.
+If there’s no mark though, you need to take out each frame, one by one, and have a thorough look.
+She loves to stay in the shadows, like a Batman villain.
+It is not so easy for you to spot her.

 Start with the frames with brood, especially eggs.
 Once you take out one frame and have inspected it thoroughly, do not place it back in the hive until you’ve checked all the others.

-She can’t fly, but she can hop from one frame to the next so you could get lucky on your first frame, or she could elude you until the very last frame.
-If this is your first time, see if you can get someone experienced to help you find her.
+She can’t fly, but she can hop from one frame to the next.
+But, you could get lucky on your first frame.
+Or, she could elude you until the very last frame.
+If this is your first time, see if you can get someone with lots of experience to help you find her.